PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/groups.md

 **Discount (%).** Only numbers can be typed in the field.
 If the merchant tries to save letters or a negative value, then he should stay on this modal window and get an error notification right below the field: `The discount value is incorrect (must be a percentage).` in `Admin.Shopparameters.Notification`.

 Clicking 'Add' saves preferences.
 It displays the category discount(s) in the 'Edit' form, just below the 'Category discount' field, with the following information: route to the category, discount value, and a 'Delete' button.
 If a user deletes a discount, the line simply disappears.
+Clicking on the close icon or anywhere outside the modal cancels the action.

 ### Authorized modules